FFmpeg/FFV1/ffv1.md

 ## Frame

-A `Frame` is an encoded representation of a complete static image.
-The whole `Frame` is provided by the underlaying container.
+A Frame is an encoded representation of a complete static image.
+The whole Frame is provided by the underlaying container.

-A `Frame` consists of the `keyframe` field, `Parameters` (if `version` <= 1), and a sequence of independent slices.
-The pseudo-code below describes the contents of a `Frame`.
+A Frame consists of the `keyframe` field, `Parameters` (if `version` <= 1), and a sequence of independent slices.
+The pseudo-code below describes the contents of a Frame.

 `keyframe` field has its own initial state, set to 128.